 I’d like to propose a new KPI: Adding beauty.

-For any action a person might take, one can ask a simple question to determine.
-Does this thing add beauty to the world?
+For any action a person might take, one can ask a simple question to determine whether to go ahead: does this thing add beauty to the world?
 If yes, do it.
 If not, it’s worth reconsidering.
 This metric is ideal because its simplicity allows it to be applied in virtually any situation.

 Returning to parenting as an example – should I get frustrated with my three year old because she’s whining and snap at her?
 Or should I take a second to understand that she’s just overtired and really needs a hug and a nap?
 Parenting is nothing more or less than the sum total of small decisions like this one, and each time I make the decision how to react I am deciding how I want my daughter to remember her dad long after I am gone.
 I am human, I will make mistakes, and every incident is a single relatively small datapoint.
 As any data scientist will tell you though, if you tie enough data points in a set together one can see clear trend lines.
 These are the moments she will remember, and my choices as a father can either cause lasting pain or add beauty to her life and to the lives of others with whom she will interact.